arching-kaos/arching-kaos/docs/README.md

 There is a need for a place that people can be informed about the latest mixtapes and the news of the radio station.

+#### 8. Pack all these
+Since, so far we made a list of 7 problems, of course a solution to all these by one package is a matter of consideration.
+Organizing and optimizing different components and ensure that will work similarly on different environments is a priority.
+So we make an image of each component and run containers with docker.

 ### Quick overview

-1. It's based on icecast2 server to produce a stream.
+#### 1. It's based on icecast2 server to produce a stream.
 We just initialize a very simple but configured from our `./install.sh` script Icecast v2 docker image.

-2. Uses IPFS to upload, provide links and sync mixes.
+#### 2. Uses IPFS to upload, provide links and sync mixes.
+We use IPFS as a gateway to retrieve IPFS links to the local File System of our working environment.
+We need to save in order to provide a "safe source" for Liquidsoap (See 8.
+Liquidsoap).
+We also pin the links to our IPFS repository.

-3. Uses DAT and Torrent to produce sync options.
+#### 3. Uses DAT and Torrent to produce sync options.
+Whenever a mixtape is synced to the radio station, a DAT repository (and a torrent should but not yet) is created and stored in the mixtape list.

-4. Uses SSB to produce newsletter on SSB network.
+#### 4. Uses SSB to produce newsletter on SSB network.
+Whenever a mixtape is synced, SSB network is informed about it's artist, title and IPFS link to listen, in #arching-kaos-mixes.

-5. Uses ReactJS to produce a webpage for the radio station.
+#### 5. Uses ReactJS to produce a webpage for the radio station.
+For creating a web interface, ReactJS framework was used, along with some external libraries, like `node-fetch` to fetch statistics (artist and title) for the currently playing mixtape on the streaming radio station and for creating a list of all the mixtapes to listen on demand.

-6. Uses expressJS to create and run an API that holds a list of shows and an IP whitelist for authenticating uploaders.
+#### 6. Uses expressJS to create and run an API that holds a list of shows and an IP whitelist for authenticating uploaders.

-7. Uses CJDNS network for unique IP per uploader.
+#### 7. Uses CJDNS network for unique IP per uploader.

-8. Uses Liquidsoap to provide inputs to icecast2.
+#### 8. Uses Liquidsoap to provide inputs to icecast2.

-9. Uses charybdis-ircd for communication.
+#### 9. Uses charybdis-ircd for communication.

 ## How the installation works